Quads · Compound movement

 Common mistakes

-• Letting the knees cave inward (valgus collapse) at the bottom or out of the hole.
+• Letting the knees cave inward on the drive up out of the bottom.

 Variations & alternatives